 The second of the two recent additions to Endpoint Analytics is the restart frequency feature.
 This tool provides you with information regarding when devices are being rebooted and why.

-You also get an improvement for the existing startup performance report thus helping to improve the user experience even further.
+You also see improvement for the existing startup performance report thus helping to improve the user experience even further.
 All of this should enable operational and helpdesk departments to be more proactive and provide insights on end-user devices.

 The data provided aims to clarify the type of reboots that occur.
 To achieve that, these reboots will be classified as either normal or abnormal.
 When we talk of normal restarts, this refers to restarts that go through the normal Windows shutdown processes such as Windows update installations.

-- Blue screens: This type of abnormal restart type is also known as a stop error.
+- Blue screens: This type of abnormal restart type is also a stop error.
 On average, one may expect no more than two stop errors per device per year.

 - Long power button press: Occurs when you hold down the power button to force a restart.
 This type happens less frequently than blue screens.

-- Unknown: The last category is for shutdowns that cannot be placed in either of the two previous categories.
+- Unknown: The last category is for shutdowns that don’t align in either of the two previous categories.

 Deployment of new laptops and desktops to users in an organization is a constantly ongoing process for a lot of businesses.
 As such, IT departments need efficient ways of managing devices and ensuring the optimization of the end-user experience.